octobercms/docs/backend-reorder.md

 You should provide a [view file](controllers-views-ajax/#introduction) with the name **reorder.htm**.
 This view represents the Reorder page that allows users to reorder records.
 Since reordering includes the toolbar, the view file will consist solely of the single `reorderRender` method call.

     <?= $this->reorderRender() ?>

+<a name="override-sortable-partials"></a>
+## Override Sortable Partials

+If you need to override default view of your reorder page, you have to copy

+1. `modules/backend/behaviors/reordercontroller/partials/_container.htm`
+2. `modules/backend/behaviors/reordercontroller/partials/_records.htm`

+in

+1. `plugins/yournamespace/yourplugin/yoursortablecontroller/_reorder_container.htm`
+2. `plugins/yournamespace/yourplugin/yoursortablecontroller/_reorder_records.htm`

 <a name="extend-model-query"></a>
 ## Extending the model query